Casey Borer: Playing career

 Borer sustained a season-ending injury of his own in the March 28, 2008 match with Syracuse Crunch after colliding with Crunch center Trevor Frischmon.
 He recalled the incident, "It was the start of the period, and they didn't let the ice freeze," Borer said.
 "I was carrying the puck up and it got stuck in the water, and I kind of twisted back for it with my torso, and my knees didn't come with me.
 The guy was already lining up to hit me, and I was in a vulnerable position.
 My knee must have been exposed, and we just got twisted up weird."
-The injury led to surgery on his right knee April 7, 2008 in Raleigh, NC by team doctors of the Carolina Hurricanes.
+The injury led to surgery on his right knee April 7, 2008 in Raleigh, North Carolina by team doctors of the Carolina Hurricanes.

-In late February 2009, he again suffered a season-ending injury when his C5 cervical vertebra was broken in a team bus accident in Albany.
+In late February 2009, he again suffered a season-ending injury, a C5 cervical spine fracture during a team bus accident in Albany.

 Prior to the 2010–11 season he signed with the Carolina Hurricanes organization, but was assigned to their AHL affiliate, the Charlotte Checkers.
 Playing in 67 games, he scored 2 goals and 14 points for the Checkers.
 On August 18, 2011, he signed with the HC Pardubice of the Czech Extraliga for his first contract with a European club.

 On July 7, 2013, Borer left the Thomas Sabo Ice Tigers and signed a one-year contract to remain in Germany with Eisbären Berlin.
 After two seasons with Berlin, Borer returned to the Thomas Sabo Ice Tigers as a free agent on April 15, 2015.
 In August 2016, Borer joined the Japanese Nippon Paper Cranes of the Asia League.